-Now is still the right time to start investing in Bitcoin cryptocurrency.
+No it’s never late to invest in cryptocurrencies.
+Now is also the right time to start investing in Bitcoin.

 I found out about Bitcoin in late 2016 by chance and, like many people, didn’t fully understand it for a long time.